Stone Dragon Strength Training - Personal Training

 clients training.
 This client is a lean

-male who has 5 days to train but
+male who has five days to train but

 only 30-45 minutes in his gym during